 - Play an integral role in the internship vetting, interviewing, and hiring process

-- Communications and National Action Program (NAP) interns are responsible for assisting NOW's Communications Assistants with all social media related material.
+- Communications and National Action Program (NAP) interns are responsible for assisting with all social media related material.
 Interns will also research, draft, and edit articles for NOW's various publications.
 Interns also aid the NAP Team in implementing NOW’s national action campaigns.
 They help research, create, and distribute activist material to NOW's state organizations and local chapters.

 - Help manage social media pages for NOW: moderating comments, creating weekly content focused on the news, historical events, and activist campaigns